-It starts by talking about the cynicism that outsiders have about the people working in this industry and the use of terms like cyber coolies and the fact that people think that only reason that this industry exists is because Indian engineers are cheaper than the ones in developed world.
-In the first two chapters they set the context for the offshore and then they go on to explain what is Offshore and why it works for both the industry and the clients.
-They take some simple daily life examples to explain how the outsourcing and offshoring work and what is the difference between the two.
-They also try to explain the idea of domain knowledge and specialization that comes at a cost and how an outsourcing vendor can help clients rationalize this cost.
+It starts by talking about the cynicism that outsiders have about the people working in this industry.
+And the use of terms like cyber coolies.
+And the fact that people think that only reason that this industry exists is due to the Indian engineers are cheaper than the ones in developed-world.
+In the first two chapters, they set the context for the offshore and then they go on to explain what is Offshore.
+And why it works for both the industry and the clients.
+They take some simple daily life examples to explain how the outsourcing and offshoring work.
+And what is the difference between the two?
+They also try to explain the idea of domain knowledge and specialization that comes at a cost.
+And how an outsourcing vendor can help clients rationalize this cost.

 They explain Global Delivery model which is essentially delivering projects with a team that is scattered around the globe.
 In different time zones, in fact, taking advantage of the same.
 The issues that come with GDM and how the industry addresses them.
 They go on to explain why India is and will continue to be the preferred offshore destination for knowledge industry.
 They explain the difference between the captive offshore companies and independent offshore industry.
 By explaining the pros and cons of both and indicating what is preferred when.
 Though their inclination is always towards industry and they both belong to it.